At a glance

 [cta1]

-At Illume Fertility, our unique, collaborative care model is key to a smooth patient experience.
+At Illume Fertility, our unique collaborative care model is key to a smooth patient experience.
 Ashley explains how each member of a patient's Care Team works together:

 "Our team is constantly bouncing ideas, questions, and concerns off of each other," Ashley says.
 "We also cover each other's patients whenever needed, so that each patient always has a nurse to reach out to for any questions."

-Illume's reproductive endocrinology team and its nursing team work closely together on a daily basis.
-"We always coordinate with the doctors to make decisions about each patient’s plan of care," Ashley says.
+Illume's reproductive endocrinologists and nurses work closely together on a daily basis.
+"We always coordinate with the doctors to make decisions about each patient’s treatment plan," Ashley says.
+One of those opportunities to coordinate care comes during daily review.

 Every day, in each Illume office, nurses sit down with doctors and go over each patient's progress and their bloodwork results from that morning.
 "We review the plan that was made during morning monitoring and confirm or adjust protocols based on the levels and individualized plan of care for each patient," Ashley says.